41 Employee Retention Ideas (That Actually Work)

 8. Create some “peak experiences”

-It’s the moments at work that we remember and they can be good, bad or indifferent.
-Creating “peak” experiences; moments of pure joy, will keep staff feeling positively towards the company when they’ve had a bad day.
+It’s the moments at work that we remember, and they can be good, bad or indifferent.
+Creating “peak” experiences, moments of pure joy, will keep staff feeling positive towards the company when they’ve had a bad day.

-They’ll always be moments in the lives of your employees when they need support, or when they need encouragement.
-Make sure, you’re part of these moments and that you make them feel something special.
+There will always be moments in the lives of your employees when they need support or encouragement.
+Make sure you’re part of these moments and that you make them feel something special.

 9. Personalise the employee experience with data